WWF One Night Only

-WWF One Night Only was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE), and aired exclusively in Canada, and the United Kingdom.
-It took place on September 20, 1997, at the NEC Arena in Birmingham, England.
+One Night Only was a 1997 professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE).
+It took place on Saturday, September 20, 1997, at the NEC Arena in Birmingham, England and aired exclusively in Canada and the United Kingdom.
 The event featured eight matches, with two main events.
-In the first main event, The Undertaker challenged Bret Hart for the WWF Championship, where Hart retained.
+In the first main event, The Undertaker challenged Bret Hart for the WWF Championship, which Hart retained.
 In the second main event match, which closed the show, Shawn Michaels defeated The British Bulldog to win the WWF European Championship.

 Production

 Background

-In 1997, the World Wrestling Federation (WWF, now WWE) scheduled a United Kingdom pay-per-view titled One Night Only.
-It took place on September 20, 1997, at the NEC Arena in Birmingham, England, and was a one-off event.
-It aired exclusively in Canada, and the United Kingdom, where the live show aired exclusively on Sky Box Office and the show was heavily promoted.
+In 1997, the American professional wrestling promotion World Wrestling Federation (WWF, now WWE) scheduled a United Kingdom pay-per-view (PPV) event titled One Night Only.
+It took place on Saturday, September 20, 1997, at the NEC Arena in Birmingham, England.
+The event aired exclusively in Canada and the United Kingdom, where for the latter, it aired exclusively on Sky Box Office and the show was heavily promoted.